Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: ROS Environment Simulation Results

-The hexa-rotors are initialised at (0, 0, 0) m and (1, 0, 0) m, with an initial mutual distance of 1.0 m in the local coordinate system.
-We consider three cases: \begin{enumerate} \item stationary target positioned at (5, 5, 4) m \item target moving in a straight line with constant velocity \item target moving in a circle with constant radius \end{enumerate} The hexa-rotors take-off and hover at the specified altitude of $h=4~\text{m}$.
+The hexa-rotors are initialized at (0, 0, 0) m and (1, 0, 0) m, with an initial mutual distance of 1.0 m in the local coordinate system.
+We consider three cases: \begin{enumerate} \item Stationary target positioned at (5, 5, 4) m \item Target moving in a straight line with constant velocity \item Target moving in a circle with constant radius \end{enumerate}

+The hexa-rotors take off and hover at the specified altitude of $h=4~\text{m}$.
 The target's location and velocity are available to the control algorithm of the two hexa-rotors.
 The lidar data of each hexa-rotor provides the relative angular position of the other one.
 The camera of each hexa-rotor $k$ is then yawed to track the position of the other hexa-rotor, $j$, using the mounted marker.
-Using OpenCV image processing library, the marker's translation and rotation vectors are determined.
+The marker’s translation and rotation vectors are determined using the OpenCV image processing library.
 Appropriate coordinate transformations \eqref{image_transformation} are performed to determine the position and distance of hexa-rotor $j$ relative to $k$ in the local frame of reference $\mathcal{U}$, using the camera on hexa-rotor $k$, $d^c_{k,j} = \|^\mathcal{U}\pmb{x}_{k,j}\|,~ k \in\{1,2\}$.

 where, $^\mathcal{U}_{b}\pmb{T}$, $^{b}_{f}\pmb{T}$, and $^{f}_{C}\pmb{T}$ are the transformation matrices to transform distance from the hexa-rotor's body frame to local frame, fixed gimbal frame to the body frame and fixed gimbal frame to the camera's frame of reference, respectively.
 The position of Hexa-rotor $j$ in the frame of reference of the camera on $k$, is $^C\pmb{x}_{k,j}$, which is input to the algorithm.
 Each experiment has desired target standoff circles of $R_{k} \in (0.9,2.0)$ for $k \in \{1,2\}$, and the bounds on inter-hexa-rotor distance as $\overline{r}_{1,2} \in (1.0,4.0)$ and $\underline{r}_{1,2} \in (0.2,1.0)$ and $r_{1,2} = \frac{\underline{r}_{1,2} + \overline{r}_{1,2}}{2}$.
 The control generated by \eqref{blf_control} is input to the hexa-rotors as a reference velocity which the PX4 PID-velocity controller tracks \cite{PX4_meier}.